 Mackey, an Emeritus Professor of English, taught Creative Writing and Film at the graduate and undergraduate levels at California State University, Sacramento until her retirement in 2008.
 Her former students include Ryan Coogler, writer and director of the film Fruitvale Station.

-Other resources for biographical information about Mary Mackey:
+Other resources for biographical information about Mary Mackey include:

 An extensive biography of Mary Mackey is available in the Contemporary Authors Autobiography Series, Volume 27, published by Gale Research, Detroit, MI: 1997.